kimmobrunfeldt/feedback/README.md

 ## What is this?

-With <feedback service>, you can gather precious feedback about your open source libraries.
+With `<feedback service name>`, you can gather precious feedback about your open source libraries.